 - Picking herbs: the more you pick the herbs, the bushier and healthier they will grow and stop bolting, but don’t remove more than half the plant at any one time.

 - Prune hardy herbs that stay outside in spring – rosemary, lavender, thyme, mint, chives, sage, bay.

-- Potted herbs can be grown inside in winter on south-facing windowsills; think: chives, parsley, oregano and mint.
+- Potted herbs can be grown as part of an indoor herb garden in winter on south-facing windowsills; think: chives, parsley, oregano and mint.